Hongliang-Liu12/DIP-Teaching/Assignments/02_DIPwithPyTorch/README.md

 # DIP with PyTorch

-This repository is HongLiang Liu's  implementation of DIP with PyTorch
+This repository is HongLiang Liu's implementation of Assignment 2 - DIP with PyTorch

 ## Environment
 OS : Windows